 New England Highway is a designated heavy vehicle route and the section of Sandy Creek Road (approximately 2 km from the intersection of New England Highway) is an approved 19m B-double route with travel conditions, therefore the nominal increase in heavy vehicle traffic on these roads is not expected to have any adverse impacts.
-In regard to Limestone Road, this is an unsealed gravel road, therefore it is recommended to monitor its conditions during use and repair as necessary.
+In regard to Dolahentys Road, this is an unsealed gravel road between Pretoria Row and the start of the access tracks, therefore it is recommended to monitor its condition during use and repair, as necessary.